kai-li-1994/garment-variant-dataset/README.md

 The sorting-compatibility analysis uses normalized material, colour, category, and component fields to evaluate sorting-relevant barriers.

-The preprocessing/disruptor analysis uses the same final dataset to identify garment features that may complicate preprocessing and fibre-to-fibre recycling, including hardware, trims, decorative or non-textile attachments, surface coatings or prints, linings, multilayer structures, and secondary components.
+The preprocessing/disruptor analysis uses the same final dataset to identify garment features that may complicate textile pre-processing and fibre-to-fibre recycling, including hardware, trims, decorative or non-textile attachments, surface coatings or prints, linings, multilayer structures, and secondary components.

 Study-specific rule outputs are generated from the final component-normalized dataset rather than from the raw scraped records.